abisop/nuttx-docs/en/guides/signal_events_interrupt_handlers.md

 That is sometimes helpful because you can wake up a `recv()` or a `read()` etc., detect the event that generated the signal, and do something about it.
-It is sometimes a pain because you have to remember to handle the `EINTR` return value even when you don't care about it.
+It is sometimes a pain because you have to remember to handle the `EINTR` return value even when you don\'t care about it.

 The POSIX signal definition includes some support that would make this easier for you.
 This support is not currently implemented in NuttX.
 The